AbirSantra/jschain/README.md

 # JSchain

-A simple blockchain built with Javascript for understanding the working of real blockchains.
+A simple blockchain implementation using Javascript